Your Insurance: Medicare and Medicaid

 For Medicaid, it is usually not impossible to get out-of-state coverage.
 So, your only option is if your state has a surgeon who treats lipedema safely.
 However, the failure of insurers to pay surgeons fairly makes most surgeons unwilling to work with Medicaid patients.

-With traditional Medicare, more hospital system-based network surgeons need to treat lipedema before we can enable coverage.
+With traditional Medicare, more hospital system-based network surgeons need to treat lipedema before we can get women covered reasonably.
 Medicare Advantage plans, including Aetna which have paid non-network surgeons decently, are trying to pay surgeons much lower Medicare-based rates.
 So, it is almost impossible to find surgeons who are willing to treat patients.

 We are Looking for More Surgeons